Similarity as Reward Alignment: Robust and Versatile Preference-based Reinforcement Learning: Similarity as Reward Alignment (SARA)

-Assume we are given a set of preferred trajectories and a set of non-preferred trajectories.
-In contrast to the common setting described above, we do not assume that the trajectories are given in pairs.
-As a consequence, the sets can also have different sizes.
-In our experiments on data where labeled pairs are provided, we break apart the pairs to form the two sets, so we do not preserve the provided ranking between the two trajectories.
-If pairs with neutral preference ($y = 0.5)$ are in the dataset, we place both trajectories in both sets.
+\textbf{SARA contrastive encoder}~ The SARA encoder produces a single latent representation of all preferred labeled trajectories in the preference dataset.
+The SARA encoder addresses noisy preference learning by learning robust set-level representations that distinguish preferred from non-preferred behaviors, rather than relying on potentially unreliable pairwise comparisons.

-We design our contrastive encoder to yield latent representations for sets of trajectories.
-To that end, all trajectories are passed through Transformer Encoder 1 with positional encodings of timesteps \cite[Figure~\ref{fig:model},][]{transformer}, followed by average pooling over timesteps to obtain a single encoding per trajectory.
-This yields trajectory encodings $\mathbf{u}_{p/n,i}$, where $p$ or $n$ indicates preferred or non-preferred and $i$ indexes the trajectory.
-Next we form $k$ subsets within each category, \textit{i.e.} $k$ subsets within the set of $\{\mathbf{u}_{p,i}\}$ and $k$ subsets within the set of $\{\mathbf{u}_{n,i}\}$.
-Then we pass each subset $\{\mathbf{u}_{p}\}_{k}$ and $\{\mathbf{u}_{n}\}_{k}$ through Transformer Encoder 2, enabling encodings in the same subset to attend to each other.
-Subsequently, we obtain a single encoding $\mathbf{z}_{p/n,k}$ for each subset.
-We train the encoder using the SimCLR contrastive loss \cite{simclr} to push together the preferred subset latents $\mathbf{z}_{p,k}$ and separate them from non-preferred latents $\mathbf{z}_{n,k}$.
+We assume access to two sets of trajectories: a set of preferred trajectories and a set of non-preferred trajectories.
+In contrast to standard approaches, we do not require trajectories to be given in pairs, allowing the sets to have different sizes.
+When working with datasets that provide labeled pairs, we break apart the pairs to form these two sets, discarding the specific pairwise rankings.
+For pairs with neutral preference ($y = 0.5$), we include both trajectories in both sets.